GuilleGriffa/rag-service/README.md

 ### 1. Run the application:

-Once you have set up the environment, you can start the FastAPI application using uvicorn:
+Once you have set up the environment, you can start the FastAPI application using `uvicorn`:

 ```bash
    uvicorn main:app --reload